vljlangen/research-compendium-template/README.md

 - **data/**: Directory for storing raw data files.
 These files should remain unchanged after initial creation to preserve data integrity.
   - `my_data.csv`: Example data file in CSV format.
 Replace or add your own raw data files here.
 - **analysis/**: Directory for storing analysis scripts.
 These scripts should be used to process and analyze the data.
-  - `my_script.R`: Example R script for analyzing the data.
+  - `my_analysis.Rmd`: Example R Markdown script for analyzing the data.
 Replace or add your own scripts as needed.

 ## Getting Started